mpftesta0/autoint/README.md

 ### Run the Server

-Run `equipable` to start the server.
+Run `npm run equipable start` to start the server.
 It will take requests through http://localhost:3000

 ### Customize your assistants